-All aspects of a student's file (school transcript, teacher recommendation(s), parent interview, performance on required testing, Norwood visit, and parent interview notes) are reviewed carefully by the appropriate Admission Committee.
+All aspects of a student's file (school transcript, teacher recommendation(s), parent conversation, performance on required testing, Norwood visit) are reviewed carefully by the appropriate Admission Committee.
 Admission Committees include admission officers, teachers, learning specialists, and principals.
 Admission decisions balance the Admission Committee's assessment of a child's preparation for the grade to which she/he is applying and its effort to enroll a well-balanced class.

 No. Norwood School accepts students based on academic merit, test scores, references, and personal qualities.
 Financial aid files are reviewed and awards made only after a student is admitted.
 However, financial aid requests must be made by the February 1 deadline in order for an award to be considered.